cchitsiang/ideas/the-brain.md

 Information collect that acts as human brain.
+Lastpass for brain

 Use cases
 - Keep track Person (name, profile, picture)